Friday, October 23, 2009

 ROW CACHE LOCK

-When Row cache contention occurs, if the enqueue cannot be gotten within a certain time period, a trace file will be generated in the location with some trace details.
+When Row cache contention occurs, if the enqueue cannot be gotten within a certain time period, a trace file will be generated in the

 The trace file tends to contain the words: